 Thankfully, the administration has given Holly Gastineau-Grimes (former Assistant Professor of Political Science) a contract as a faculty member in the “Global and Cultural Studies” department as an Assistant Professor of Global Politics and Policy.
 Interestingly, this department does not yet exist.

-If the administration were to inquire, it would find that Goldfinger has expertise in a range of fields that could benefit other programs at Marian.
+If the administration were to inquire, it would have found that Goldfinger has expertise in a range of fields that could benefit other programs at Marian.